 4) Crushing resistance

-Impact is an external force that may damage the cross section of the wire rope, either strands or steel wires.
+Impact is an external force that may damage the cross-section of the wire rope, either strands or steel wires.
 Impact resistance refers to the resistance of the wire rope or strand or steel wire to external effects.
 When the wire rope is deformed due to impact, the steel wire inside the wire rope will be difficult to move and slide normally, resulting in a decrease in the overall performance of the wire rope.
 Generally speaking, steel core wire rope has better impact resistance than fiber core wire rope.
 The cross-twisted wire rope has better impact resistance than the same direction.
-6-strand steel wire rope has stronger impact resistance than 8-strand steel wire rope.
+6-strand wire rope has stronger impact resistance than 8-strand wire rope.
 Shaped strand wire rope has better impact resistance than round strand wire rope.
-Multi-strand steel wire rope can effectively resist impact due to the existence of multiple strands and has good impact resistance.
+The multi-strand steel wire rope can effectively resist impact due to the existence of multiple strands and has good impact resistance.

 5) Resistance to metal loss and deformation

-Metal loss refers to the worn metal of the outer steel wire of the wire rope in actual operation.
+Metal loss refers to the abraded metal of the outer wire of the wire rope in actual operation.
 Metal deformation refers to the shape of the outer wire of the wire rope.
 Resistance to metal loss is actually abrasion resistance.
 The general metal deformation is called "hammering", and the exposed side seems to be hit by a hammer.
 See Figure 5.
 "Hamming" usually occurs on the drum, and sometimes also occurs on the sheave when the rope is in close contact with each other on the drum.
-"Hamming" causes metal failure, and wire failure during operation.
+"Hammering" causes metal failure, and wire failure during operation.